secretstartups/handbook/management/team-retrospectives/index.html.md

    it's almost always worth the cost to have everyone in a video meeting to talk through the retrospective in real-time.
 Consider not recording the meeting if the team prefers to not do so inorder to be able to speak freely.
-If you do a meeting, consider doing twice with one time good for those in EMEA and Western AMER time zones, and one time good for those in APAC and Wester AMER time zones.
+If you do a meeting, consider scheduling it twice with one time good for those in EMEA and Eastern AMER time zones, and one time good for those in APAC and Wester AMER time zones.
 Also, consider having managers not attend the meeting so that attendees feel they can speak freely.
 Somone other than a manager can be the moderator.